miku/goeco/Slides.md

 * source code *compatibility guarantee*
 * Go modules use *minimal version selection*, circumventing some potential issues stemming from the complexity of dependency management
 * *distributed package management*, with central elements added for performance and reliability (proxy)
+* balance between performance and ease of use

 ---